-Sometimes it happens that the security updates for Microsoft products under MS Patch Tuesday cause problems with the OS or third-party software.
-The issues caused by the updates can be either mass and occur in a large number of users or private that occur in some combinations of an OS and certain versions of third-party software.
+Sometimes it happens that the security updates for Microsoft products (released under MS Patch Tuesday) cause problems with the OS or third-party software.
+The issues caused by the updates can be either mass and occur in a large number of devices or private that occur in some combinations of the Windows OS version and some apps.

-If the update causes issues on the computers of many users and it is confirmed by Microsoft specialists, the update is withdrawn and replaced with a new one in some time with the bugs fixed.
-But if necessary, in OS Windows there is an opportunity to uninstall security updates.
+If the Windows (or Office) patch causes a problem on the computers of many users, and this is confirmed by Microsoft experts, the update is pulled by the company and after a while is replaced by a new one with the bugs fixed.
+But if necessary, in Windows there is a way to uninstall any security update or patch.

-There are several ways to uninstall updates in Windows 7 / Windows 8:
+There are several ways to uninstall updates in Windows (Windows Server):

-How to Uninstall Updates Manually Using the Control Panel
+How to Uninstall Windows Updates Using the Control Panel?

 Click Yes when prompted if you want to uninstall this update.

-Windows updates can also be uninstalled from the command line.
-To do it, there is a tool wusa.exe (Windows Update Standalone Installer) in the system.
+Windows updates can also be uninstalled from the command prompt.
+To do it, there is a built-in CLI tool wusa.exe (Windows Update Standalone Installer).

 A user must confirm the removing of the update.

-If the update has to be uninstalled in a quiet mode without asking a user and notifying about of the subsequent restart of the system, the command will look like that:
+If the update has to be uninstalled in a quiet mode without a user request and notifying about of the subsequent system reboot, the command will look like that:

 Using PsExec you can uninstall an update on a remote computer, the command is as follows:

-If a corporate WSUS server is used in a company to install updates to the computers, the updates can be uninstalled from the Update Manager console.
+If a corporate WSUS server is used in your company to install updates on a domain computers and servers, you can remove the update approved for install Update Services management console.
 To do it, right-click the Updates branch and then click Search in the menu.

-Specify the number of a KB or a security bulletin you need to find and click Find now.
+Specify the KB number or a security bulletin you need to find and click Find now.
 In the list containing the updates that have been found for different Windows versions, select the updates to be uninstalled and click Approve in the menu.

-Then select a group of computers you need and choose Approved for Removal in the drop-down list.
+Then select the WSUS Target group you need and choose Approved for Removal in the drop-down list.

-In our example, we want to uninstall updates on the group of computers under the name Servers (more about WSUS targeting).
+In our example, we want to uninstall update on a group of computers named Servers (more about WSUS GPO targeting).

 After the update has been uninstalled, this event is displayed in Windows Update History.

-If you want to remove a specific update on multiple computers of Active Directory domain that doesn’t use WSUS, you can use Startup/Shutdown function of the Group Policies.
+If you want to remove a specific update on multiple computers of Active Directory domain that doesn’t use WSUS, you can use Startup/Shutdown GPO scripts.